The Act of Recording is an Act of Love: The South Side Home Movie Project

 6-8PM

-Image of Althea Gibson from the Ramon Williams Collection, courtesy of SSHMP.
+Image of Lynette Frazier playing tennis in Washington Park, 1965, from the Lynette Frazier Collection, courtesy of SSHMP.

 Logan Center Exhibitions and Arts + Public Life is pleased to present The Act of Recording is an Act of Love: The South Side Home Movie Project.